 Donald Trump Maintains 25% Tariff on India, Cuts Duties for Bangladesh and Pakistan

-Washington D.C., August 1, 2025 – Former U.S. President Donald Trump, who is currently campaigning for a return to the White House in the 2024 elections, has reiterated his firm stance on trade tariffs against India.
-While tariffs on Indian imports will remain at 25%, Trump has announced a significant reduction in duties for Bangladesh and Pakistan, citing “strategic economic interests” and a push to rebalance trade deficits.
+Washington D.C., August 1, 2025 – U.S. President Donald Trump, having returned to the White House following his victory in the 2024 elections, has reaffirmed his firm stance on trade tariffs against India.
+While maintaining a 25% tariff on Indian imports, Trump has announced a significant reduction in duties for Bangladesh and Pakistan, citing “strategic economic interests” and a push to rebalance trade deficits.

 Why is Donald Trump Keeping a 25% Tariff on India?